 Invested capital equals the sum of all cash that has been invested in a company over its life with no regard to financing form or accounting name.
 It’s the total investment in the business from which operating profit is derived.

-As the denominator in our return on invested capital (ROIC) calculation, invested capital is a very important value, and we place a great deal of importance on getting it right.
+Since average invested capital is the denominator in our return on invested capital (ROIC) calculation, invested capital is a very important value, and we place a great deal of importance on getting it right.

-Figure 1: How To Calculate Invested Capital
+Figure 1: How To Calculate Average Invested Capital

 * Non-Interest-Bearing Current Liabilities